Herman Charles Bosman: Career and adult life

 After graduation, Bosman accepted a teaching position in the Groot Marico district in an Afrikaans-language school.
 The area provided the backdrop for his best-known short stories, the Oom Schalk Lourens series (featuring an older character named Oom Schalk Lourens) and the Voorkamer sketches.

+In January 1926 he married Vera Sawyer in Johannesburg.
+They never lived together, and Bosman seldom told anyone about the marriage, but they remained on good terms throughout Bosman's life.

 Over the June school holidays in 1926, Bosman visited his family in Johannesburg.
 During an argument, he shot and killed his stepbrother.
 Bosman was sentenced to death for this crime and was sent to death row at the Pretoria Central Prison.
 His sentence was later reduced to ten years with hard labour.
 In 1930, Bosman was released on parole after serving half his sentence.
 His prison experiences formed the basis for his semi-autobiographical book, Cold Stone Jug.

 Bosman then started his own printing-press company and was part of a literary set in Johannesburg, associating with poets, journalists and writers, including Aegidius Jean Blignaut.
 He toured overseas for nine years, spending most of his time in London.
 The short stories that he wrote during this period formed the basis for another of his best-known books, Mafeking Road.
 At the start of the Second World War, he returned to South Africa and worked as a journalist.
-During this time he translated the Rubaiyat of Omar Khayyam into Afrikaans.
+During this time, in early 1947, he translated the Rubaiyat of Omar Khayyam into Afrikaans.